-The primary outcome of the implementation of the planetary gear during reading of a particular text is that the reader constructs a mental representation of what the text is about.
-It is constructed through the cognitive and affective reading processes that take place as the reader engages with the text (the center gear), bringing together the information in the text, the reader's knowledge/beliefs, and the reader's approach to reading this text (the intermediary gears), Thus, the reader's mental representation captures the reader's comprehension of the text.
+The primary outcome of the implementation of the planetary gear during reading of a particular text is that the reader constructs a mental representation of what the reader thinks the text is about and what it means.
+It is the result of interacting cognitive and affective reading processes (center gear), that take place as the reader engages with the text, bringing together the information in the text, the reader's knowledge and current beliefs, as well as the reader's approach to reading this text (the intermediary gears).
+Thus, the reader's mental representation captures the reader's comprehension of the text.
 However, there are also other outcomes because the mental representation changes the content and values of factors in the intermediate gears and possibly even in the contextual gear.
 These broader outcomes mean that the reader has changed and will read new texts differently than if the reader had not read this text (see section 1.5 in the introduction).

 For example, reading a text about how mussels have an important water-filtration function because they absorb the dirt they process into their organisms, modifies the reader's conceptual knowledge about mussels (Knowledge gear).
-The reader will now comprehend subsequent text about the presence of microplastics in mussels and understand the implications more easily.
-Likewise, reading the text may result in greater interest in reading other texts (Approach to Reading gear) and even inspire beliefs about values and norms (contextual gear).
-Thus, the implementation of the planetary gear when reading a particular text has an immediate outcome (the mental representation that capture understanding) and broader outcomes that potentially alter the reader's skills, knowledge, beliefs about reading, and the world (changes in the intermediate and contextual gears).
+The reader will now comprehend subsequent texts about the presence of microplastics in mussels and understand the implications more easily.
+Likewise, reading the text may result in greater interest in reading other texts (Approach to Reading gear) and even inspire beliefs about values and norms.
+Reading also has a social dimension.
+For example, it invites readers to become aware of and engage with different socio-cultural perspectives, training their awareness for -and participation within- their reading environment (outer gear).
+Reading as a shared activity may also foster bonding with another person.
+The more a reader is involved in reading and engages with a text, the more likely it is that the reading process elicits change in the influencing factors, ultimately changing the reader.
+Thus, the implementation of the planetary gear when reading a particular text has an immediate outcome (the mental representation that captures the reader's interpretation and understanding of the text) and broader outcomes that potentially alter the reader's skills (such as reading, language, literary, and reflective skills), knowledge, beliefs about reading, and the world (changes in the intermediate gears).